DOWNLOAD (PRODUCT SHEET)

 The OBS 200

-The OBS 200 is the world’s only automatic sorter for waste portable batteries.
+The OBS 200 is an automatic sorting equipment for waste portable batteries.
 The system is a complete identification and sorting system for all cylindrical and 9V batteries with a total capacity of more than 200 kg (400 lbs) per hour.

 The system enables collectors and recyclers to efficiently sort mixed streams of batteries into separate material fractions with minimal labor and expertise required.